Members of the Audit Committee: Anne Koutonen (Chair), Harri Sjöholm and Eeva-Liisa Virkkunen.

 The audit committee makes preparations in terms of matters related financial reporting, risk management, financial statements and interim reports, auditors, internal audits, taxation and compliance with laws and regulations.
 The audit committee’s special duty is to fulfil the board of director’s obligation to supervise the operations related to bookkeeping and financial reporting carried out by the company’s management.

-In this duty, the audit committee has the right to go through all issues related to its operating area, and it has the right to receive all information concerning the company’s operations and personnel, and it also has the right to seek external expertise in order to fulfil its duties.
+In this duty, the audit committee has the right to go through all issues related to its operating area, and it has the right to receive all information concerning the company’s operations and personnel, and it also has the right to seek external expertise in order to fulfill its duties.

 The audit committee’s duties are to:

-- monitor the financial statement reporting process;
+- monitor and evaluate the financial reporting system;

 - monitor and evaluate, how the agreements and other legal acts made between the company and its related entities comply with the requirements of common actions and market terms;

 - evaluate the independence of statutory auditors or audit firms in particular in relation to providing additional services to the firm being audited;